 A. General Information

-Payments to foreign suppliers are subject IRS reporting and backup withholding at the applicable tax rate, unless any of the following conditions are met:
+Payments to foreign suppliers are subject to IRS reporting and backup withholding at the applicable tax rate, unless any of the following conditions are met:

 The supplier has submitted a valid treaty claim on their W-8.